mmower/rez/README.md

 From the game directory:

-    rez compile src/<file.rez>
+    rez compile [--verbose 0-4] src/<file.rez>

-This will build the game in the `dist` folder including assets (such as audio or image files).
+This will build the complete game in the `dist` folder including all assets referenced in the game.

 The resulting files can be archived for distribution either hosted on a server or potentially turned into an Eletron application.